 Nǐ bǐ jiào xǐ huān shàng zǎo shang 9 diǎn bàn hái shì wǎn shàng 7 diǎn bàn de yīng yǔ kè ne?

-I reckon that this travel journey would require at least 6 to 7 hours of road trip.
-The estimated time arrival to destination would be approximately 22:30.
+I reckon that this travel journey would require at least 6 to 7 hours of the road trip.
+The estimated time arrival to the destination would be approximately 22:30.